-Before we dive into the piece, here’s a quick summary video for this post we created for this post using our new Engagement Video service:
+Before we dive into the piece, here’s a quick summary video for this post we created for this post using our Video service:

 Public Internet proxies have a somewhat tainted reputation.
 A lot of people think they’re just for people to hide behind while plotting vile actions.
 They have legitimate uses, though.
 They let testers see how a site is localized for other parts of the world.
 They offer anonymity for investigative work or expression of opinions.
 They get around government-imposed blocking of sites.

 There are huge numbers of proxy servers around.
 How do you find the ones that meet your needs?
 ProxyBroker can help.
 It’s a Python package for searching the Internet for proxies.
 You can use it as a command line tool or build your own interface using its API.
 It’s open-source code, available on GitHub under the Apache License 2.0.

 It’s not a polished application.
 You’ll need some study to get it to work for you, but it’s helpful in finding the right proxy.

 The package includes several capabilities:

 - Searching for proxies, with a rich set of filters to find just the ones that meet your criteria.

 In this tutorial, you will learn how to: